oktadev/okta-blog/_source/_posts/2023-06-13-net-maui-authentication.md

 }
 ```

 The UI logic is very simple.
 We have a `StackLayout` called `HomeView` that will be displayed once the user is authenticated.
-This component has a “Log Out” button and a `ListView` where we show the user’s claims.
-Once the user logs out, the `HomeView` component is hidden, and the “Log In” button is displayed again.
+This component has a "Log Out" button and a `ListView` where we show the user's claims.
+Once the user logs out, the `HomeView` component is hidden, and the "Log In" button is displayed again.

-That’s all here!
-It’s time to make the platform-specific updates and try our MAUI application.
+That's all here!
+It's time to make the platform-specific updates and try our MAUI application.

 ### Add platform-specific changes to handle authentication

-For this tutorial, I’ll focus on Android, but you can easily refer to [Andrea’s article](https://auth0.com/blog/add-authentication-to-dotnet-maui-apps-with-auth0/) to add the missing bits to support iOS.
+For this tutorial, I'll focus on Android, but you can easily refer to [Andrea's article](https://auth0.com/blog/add-authentication-to-dotnet-maui-apps-with-auth0/) to add the missing bits to support iOS.

 In the `Platforms/Android` folder, create a new file called `WebAuthenticationCallbackActivity` and copy and paste the following content: